mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/understanding-the-project-lead-role.md

 prereq: >
   * Have completed previous modules in this section

-  * Have a project idea/vision
+  * Have a project idea
 format: >
   * Read and watch videos on this topic